rks101/rks101/README.md

 🌱 I started these pages and repositories for solving problems one para at a time.

 Everything that needs to be said has already been said.
-Since, some of us were not listening of reading, everything must be said again!
+Since, some of us were not listening or reading, everything must be said again!

 🌱 For errors, oversight, or obsolete references, 💬 let me know how to improve the content.